digitaltsai/callback-forwarder/README.md

 # What is this

 This is a way to create a callback url forwarder for services that uses callback urls.
+It's similar to ngrok and localtunnel.

 You have a server that can connect to your clients through WebSockets.
-The clients can then tell the server to forward them the request what a path matches and give a response as well.
+Whenever a request hits the webserver from somewhere else, it checks the clients to see if any are listening for that url.

+This was created mostly to test callback urls.

 # How to run

-* Your own server and domain to run the server portion of the code on
+* Your own server and domain to run the server part of the code on
 * It's preferred that you're on node 6 and npm 3

 ### Running the server